wavefrontHQ/docs/pages/doc/metric_types.md

 summary: Learn about the different type of metrics Wavefront collects.
 ---

-Wavefront shows how the metrics in the environment you are monitoring change over time.
-Each metric includes several elements:
-* metric name and value
-* timestamp
-* metric source
-* point tag or source tag (optional)
+Wavefront monitors time series.
+Each time series consists of numeric data points for a metric, for example, CPU load or failed network connections.

-The type of data that you’re collecting determines the characteristics of the metrics.
-Currently, you can use Wavefront with gauges, counters, delta counters, and histograms.
+The type of data that you’re collecting determines the type of metric.
+Wavefront supports several metric types: gauges, counters, delta counters, and histograms.

 ## Summary of Metric Types